vnkazna/container_monitor/README.md

 The extension is ready to use.
 If your project has a pipeline for the last commit, and a merge request from your current branch, information about both is displayed in the Visual Studio Code status bar.

+If you use multiple GitLab instances, you may want to configure each workspace separately.
+Refer to the `gitlab.instanceUrl` configuration option in the [Extension settings](#extension-settings) section.

 ### Set token with environment variables

 If you often delete your VS Code storage (such as in Gitpod containers) you can create environment variables before starting VS Code.
 If you set the token in an environment variable you don't have to set the personal access token every time you delete your VS Code storage.